University of Bonn: Rhine University

 The new Rhine University (German: Rhein-Universität) was then founded on 18 October 1818 by Frederick William III.
 It was the sixth Prussian University, founded after the universities in Greifswald, Berlin, Königsberg, Halle and Breslau.
 The new university was equally shared between the two Christian denominations.
 This was one of the reasons why Bonn, with its tradition of a nonsectarian university, was chosen over Cologne and Duisburg.
 Apart from a school of Roman Catholic theology and a school of Protestant theology, the university had schools for medicine, law and philosophy.
 Initially 35 professors and eight adjunct professors were teaching in Bonn.

 The university constitution was adopted in 1827.
 In the spirit of Wilhelm von Humboldt the constitution emphasized the autonomy of the university and the unity of teaching and research.
 Similar to the University of Berlin, which was founded in 1810, the new constitution made the University of Bonn a modern research university.

 Only one year after the inception of the Rhein University the dramatist August von Kotzebue was murdered by Karl Ludwig Sand, a student at the University of Jena.
 The Carlsbad Decrees, introduced on 20 September 1819 led to a general crackdown on universities, the dissolution of the Burschenschaften and the introduction of censorship laws.
 One victim was the author and poet Ernst Moritz Arndt, who, freshly appointed university professor in Bonn, was banned from teaching.
 Only after the death of Frederick William III in 1840 was he reinstated in his professorship.
 Another consequence of the Carlsbad Decrees was the refusal by Frederick William III to confer the chain of office, the official seal and an official name to the new university.
 The Rhine University was thus nameless until 1840, when the new King of Prussia, Frederick William IV gave it the official name Rheinische Friedrich-Wilhelms-Universität.
 (This last sentence conflicts with pg.
 176 of Die Preussischen Universitäten, which states a cabinet order on 28 June 1828 gave the university the following name: Rheinische Friedrich-Wilhelms Universität.)

-Despite these problems, the university grew and attracted famous scholars and students.
+Despite these problems, the university grew and attracted scholars and students.
 At the end of the 19th century the university was also known as the Prinzenuniversität (English: 'Princes' university'), as many of the sons of the king of Prussia studied here.
 In 1900, the university had 68 chairs, 23 adjunct chairs, two honorary professors, 57 Privatdozenten and six lecturers.
 Since 1896, women were allowed to attend classes as guest auditors at universities in Prussia.
 In 1908 the University of Bonn became fully coeducational.